 Smartphones today have numerous features, which you can use to enhance your users buying experience.

 At this point, you need to think from user’s perspective and accordingly take the initiative.

 Believe me, they didn’t get that $1000 smartphone just for the sake of it.
-They love to use the ‘n’ number of features that come with the application.
+Users love to use the smart features that come with the application.

 Keep this on utmost priority.
 Without any second thought, your users will leave your mobile application upon finding any sort of security threat.